kijiproject/kiji/kiji-bento/README.md

 * `kiji-hive-adapter` ${kiji-hive-adapter.version}: Included in the
   `hive-adapter` directory, kiji-hive-adapter provides a SerDe for Hive to use Kiji tables as external Hive tables.
+* `kiji-express` ${kiji-express.version}: Included in the `express` directory, kiji-express provides a Scala DSL for analyzing and modeling data stored in Kiji.
 * `kiji-phonebook` ${kiji-phonebook.version}: Included in the
   `examples/phonebook` directory, kiji-phonebook is an example standalone application (with source code) that stores, processes, and retrieves data